grate-driver/grate/Assembler-syntax.md

 	- ".l" - fx10 low halve of the source register is read
 	- ".h" - fx10 high halve of the source register is read
 	- no postfix - the source register is read as fp20
+- optional operand rX modifier, X is for A-B-C-D:
+	- absolute modifier, abs(rX)
+	- multiply by 2, rX * 2 (not applicable to rD)
+	- decrement by 1.0, rX - 1; only affects the fx10 typed rX
+	- negate modifier, -rX (not applicable to rD)
-- instruction modifiers are given in parens:
+- optional instruction modifiers are given in parens after the operands:
 	- this - Sets "accumulate this" ALU bit.
 	- other - Sets "accumulate other" ALU bit.
 	- eq - rDst result "equal to 0" ?
-0.0 : 1.0.
+1.0 : 0.0.
 	- gt - rDst result "greater than 0" ?
-0.0 : 1.0.
+1.0 : 0.0.
 	- ge - rDst result "greater or equal to 0" ?
-0.0 : 1.0.
+1.0 : 0.0.
 	- x2 - rDst result multiplied by 2.
 	- x4 - rDst result multiplied by 4.
 	- /2 - rDst result divided by 2.